A Billion+ Reasons to Visit the Town of Flower’s Cove

 The White Rocks Walking Trail is an easy stroll that gives nice views of limestone plains, forested and water areas at a pace for the walker of any age.
 There are certainly great photo opportunities and resting areas as well.
 A perfect place for a picnic.

 Flower’s Cove may be a tiny town, but there is plenty to see, do and experience!
 A billion+ reasons to visit on a trek up the Great Northern Peninsula.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on July 13, 2013, in Community Economic Development, French Shore, History, Vacations and tagged business, canada, church, Cove, flower, Flowers Cove, geology, Great Northern Peninsula, Iceberg, nature, Newfoundland & Labrador, seal, Thrombolites, tourism, Trails.
+Posted on July 13, 2013, in Community Economic Development, Cultural Experiences, History, Vacations and tagged business, canada, church, Cove, flower, Flowers Cove, geology, Great Northern Peninsula, Iceberg, Nature, Newfoundland & Labrador, seal, Thrombolites, Tourism, Trails.
 Bookmark the permalink.
-4 Comments.
+6 Comments.